 “James” had a regular fishing partner named “Roy” with whom he fished every Saturday morning for years.
-James owned the flat bottom aluminum boat with a 25 horse power motor in which the two of them fished.
-They would choose the lake or river to fish during the week, and by 8 AM on Saturday morning they would be at their favorite fishing spot for that particular body of water.
+James owned the flat bottom aluminum boat with a twenty-five horse power motor in which the two of them fished.
+They would choose the lake or river to fish during the week, and by 8 A.M. on Saturday morning they would be at their favorite fishing spot for that particular body of water.

 James said “ole Roy” had a habit when they arrived at their usual spot of taking out his upper false teeth plate and placing it on the metal seat between them.
 He said he did that to “rest his mouth.”
 He would then proceed to fish for an hour or so until there was a lull in activity.
-At that point he would say, “I guess it’s time to have a snack” and would reach around to get his upper plate; secure it in place and proceed to eat a candy bar, apple or whatever snack he had brought.
-James said he had watched Roy go through that routine “for years” when he decided one morning to pull a prank on him.
+At this point he would say, “I guess it’s time to have a snack” and would reach around to get his upper plate, secure it in place and proceed to eat a candy bar, apple or whatever snack he had brought.
+James said he had watched Roy go through this same routine “for years” when he decided one morning to pull a prank on him.

 As they reached their designated spot Roy took out his plate as usual and placed it on the seat.
 When he turned back around to start fishing James took out his own upper plate, placed it on the seat and put Roy’s dentures in his shirt pocket.
 They fished for a couple of hours until Roy said, “Let’s have our snack.
 The fish don’t seem to be biting right now.”
 Roy took the plate which he did not recognize was not his own and placed it in his mouth.
-James said Roy rolled it around 2 or 3 times and even tried with his index finger to get the plate properly seated, all to no avail.
-Much to James’ chagrin he watched as Roy took the plate out saying, “My dentist never has gotten these teeth to fit right”, and sailed the plate out into the lake.
-James said as he saw his own dentures sink, he said to Roy, “I guess we go to the same dentist, because these teeth have never fit me right either”, while throwing the plate in his pocket into about the same area of the lake!
+James said Roy rolled it around two or three times and even tried with his index finger to get the plate properly seated, all to no avail.
+Much to James’ chagrin he watched as Roy took the plate out of his mouth saying, “My dentist never has gotten these teeth to fit right”, and sailed the plate out into the lake.
+James said as he saw his own dentures sink, he said to Roy, “I guess we go to the same dentist, because these teeth of mine have never fit me right either”, while throwing the plate in his pocket into about the same area of the lake!
 They both had a good laugh about their sorry fitting teeth and were glad to finally do something about it.